 What to Eat

 Outside Lands has such an excellent variety of cuisine that it’s easy to forget you can bring in your own food.
 But if you’re not going to pack deli sandwiches with fruits and vegetables in a backpack, then remember to bring money, because foodie delights like banh mi, huaraches, empanadas, pork belly, porcini donuts, arepas and fried egg sandwiches don’t exactly come cheap.
 (Over near the Sutro stage, there's usually more common festival fare like Philly cheesesteak and chicken sandwiches.)
+The Choco-Lands area is where you'll find your sugar fix.
 Remember that lines for pour-over coffee and wood-fired pizza will move very, very slowly.

 I’ve said it a hundred times: all outdoor festivals should supply free water.
 Outside Lands is finally doing so, after years of charging you to fill up your own reusable water bottle, or charging for a commemorative water bottle that comes with free refills.
 Water fountains are virtually nonexistent (there's one near the fenced-off bathrooms adjacent to the Twin Peaks stage), and ground spigots, last I checked, are turned off.
 Thank goodness, then, for Rock Medicine, which always keeps a water cooler and paper cups on hand for thirsty festival-goers.
 Their booth is usually between the Panhandle Stage and the Polo Fields.